sympy/sympy-bot/README.md

 webhooks that were delivered, with the exact JSON that was delivered as well as the headers and the response.
 Each webhook has a corresponding UUID (the delivery id), which is printed by the bot in the logs when it receives it.

+## Rate Limits

+GitHub has a rate limit of 5000 requests per hour.
+A single bot action may result in multiple API requests.
+You can see the current rate limit and when it resets at https://sympy-bot.herokuapp.com/.
+If the bot detects that its rate limits are getting very low, it will post a warning comment on a pull request.
+Right now, the bot doesn't use the API very much, so we never get near the rate limits, unless someone were to attempt to spam it.
+However, in the future, this could become an issue if the bot is made to do more stuff.